What is a Health Communications Degree?

 • Community Health Worker: Community health workers serve as a bridge between communities and healthcare providers.
 They help individuals access healthcare services, provide health education, and support community-based health initiatives, ensuring culturally relevant communication and care.

-• Healthcare Writer or Journalist: Healthcare writers and journalists create content related to health topics for various media outlets, including magazines, websites, and news organizations.
+• Writer or Journalist: Healthcare writers and journalists create content related to health topics for various media outlets, including magazines, websites, and news organizations.
 They research and write articles, reports, and features that inform the public about health issues, medical advancements, and wellness tips.

 Tuition